 Each of these tools has its own pros and cons.
 The effectiveness of each tool generally is a function of how well it is implemented and configured.
 Ultimately, what is more important than the tool itself or the suspicious or malicious activity it detects is whether or not you have the right expertise and resources available to respond appropriately.

 Properly configured network security tools are valuable for monitoring and analyzing an enormous volume of traffic in a rapidly changing hybrid or multi-cloud environment to sift through the noise and find the potentially malicious.
 But with any malicious network activity report, there are also inevitably false positives and potential threats that slip through.
-With a team of cybersecurity experts and the right solution on your side, such as Fortra’s Alert Logic Managed Detection and Response (MDR), you’ll have continuous monitoring of the output of your network security tools to determine which alerts require action and know what immediate steps you need to take to prevent or contain the threat.
+With a team of cybersecurity experts and the right solution on your side, such as Fortra XDR or Fortra’s Alert Logic Managed Detection and Response (MDR), you’ll have continuous monitoring of the output of your network security tools to determine which alerts require action and know what immediate steps you need to take to prevent or contain the threat.

 DLP Best Practices: How to Protect Your Company’s Sensitive Data